 The department may also choose to pay the premium processing fee of $2,500 (see step 3).

 Processing times do not include the time necessary for scheduling a visa interview abroad, attending the visa interview, receiving the approved visa in the passport, and travel to the United States, which usually takes two weeks or more.
-Anticipate this time when determining the H-1B start date.
+Consult with us to determine the H-1B start date.

 Premium processing fee

-Most departments will need to pay a premium processing fee of $2,500 for faster USCIS processing.
-The processing time for a premium-processed H-1B petition is up to six months.
-This includes five months of DOL processing that is required for all applications.
-Premium processing guarantees that USCIS will process the application or refund the fee within 15 days, except in cases that involve security clearances or other valid delays.
+There is no premium processing option for DOL processing.
+There is, however, a premium processing option for USCIS processing, and most departments will need to pay this fee ($2,500).
+Premium processing guarantees that USCIS will process the application or refund the fee within 15 days, except in cases that involve security clearances or other valid reasons.

 We will email you after your application has been approved, and we will provide you with a copy of your H-1B approval notice and H-1B application as filed (including Form ETA 9035, the Labor Condition Application).
 If you are applying from abroad, you should schedule your visa appointment and interview at the nearest U.S. consulate.